urbanopt/urbanopt.github.io/usage/run_project.md

     This deletes anything in the named folder and creates a fresh project directory.
 Can be combined with `-e` to overwrite a directory with a new empty URBANopt project directory.

 1. Put your [FeatureFile](../overview/definitions.md) in the root of the folder you just created, or use the provided example.
-1. We recommend calling all URBANopt commands from _outside_ the project folder you created, using absolute paths to the relevant files.
+1. **We recommend calling all URBANopt commands from _outside_ the project folder you created, using relative or absolute paths to the relevant files.**
 1. Create [ScenarioFiles](../overview/definitions.md) for all Features in the FeatureFile based off the example _mappers_ using:

     ```terminal